chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/index.markdown

 * This blue box shows page highlights.
 * Learn Web-UI - a basic knowledge of the Dart language is useful.
+* You'll need the Dart Editor to work through this tutorial, (but it's not mandatory for Web UI).
 * This tutorial is a port of the AngularJS Phone Catalog tutorial.
-* Dart is an open-source platform for building structured HTML5 web apps.

 {% endcapture %}

 {% capture content %}

 A great way to get introduced to Dart WebUI is to work through this tutorial, which walks you through the construction of an WebUI web app.
 The app you